RohitArora7/Docker-Openedx-Theme/README.md

 _openedx/edx-platform/lms/templates_

-Now we have to update the theme (Indigo Theme)(The place for all your online learning)
+Now we have to update the theme -Indigo Theme (The place for all your online learning)

----- Updated them location will be
+---- Updated location will be

 _/openedx/themes/indigo/lms/templates_